infinum/dotnet-handbook/Api/REST.md

 ### Method arguments

-A controller method can get its arguments in three ways: through the route, the body of the request, and through URL parameters.
+A controller method can get its arguments in three ways: through the route, the body of the request, and URL parameters.
 Note that all arguments in .NET can be value types, like Boolean or number, or reference types, like GUID or other classes.
 The mapping between the HTTP request and the argument is handled automatically.

 #### Route parameter argument